kurierjs/kurier/README.md

 ## Transport layers

-JSONAPI-TS is built following a decoupled, modular approach, providing somewhat opinionated methodologies regarding how to make the API usable to consumers.
+Kurier is built following a decoupled, modular approach, providing somewhat opinionated methodologies regarding how to make the API usable to consumers.

 ### HTTP Protocol